robseb/rsyocto/README.md

 		* Software Libraries
 		* Web sites
 		* Linux Shell Startup scripts
     		* Network Interface settings
-* **Python script to write the FPGA-Configuration over the Network**
+    * **Python script to write the FPGA-Configuration over the Network and via JTAG**
         * Just executed inside the *Intel Quartus Prime* FPGA project folder
+        * JTAG mode allows to write the FPGA-Fabric with **unlicensed IP** (e.g. *NIOS II Core*) for test purposes
         * Communicates with the SoC-FPGA board over the network by using SSH and SFTP
         * Compiling the *Intel Quartus Prime* FPGA project
     * Changing the running FPGA-Configuration of the FPGA-Fabric
     * Changing the bootloader (*u-boot*) FPGA-Configuration
         * After a restart, *u-boot* writes the new FPGA-Configuration into the FPGA-Fabric
         * Behavior like a classical FPGA configuration device

 <br>